A. The contrast between tongues and prophecy.

 f.
 But he who prophesies speaks edification and exhortation and comfort to men: Not only is the gift of prophecy directed towards men, it is also largely positive in its character.
 Often, when a "negative" word is spoken, it is not truly a word from God at all, or it is a word meant only for the individual, not for someone else.

 ii.
 Exhortation is encouragement.
-It is like the speech from the coach in the locker room, rallying the team to go out and perform as they have been trained to perform.
+It is like the speech from the coach in the locker room before the big game, rallying the team to go out and perform as they were trained to perform.
 A word of prophecy will encourage someone, not discourage him or her.

 iii.
 Comfort has the idea of not only consoling, but also strengthening.
 It doesn't just cry with someone hurting, it puts its arms around them and strengthens them to carry the load.
 A word of prophecy will strengthen, not weaken someone.